 Please note: The ID Card Office is open only on days that classes are in session.
 Occasionally, the ID Card Office will close early for events happening on campus, if you are planning to visit in person, please call ahead for that day's operating hours.

-Belongings found unattended in study rooms will immediately be turned over to Public Safety. (x6330 non-emergency).
+Belongings found unattended in study rooms will be turned over to Public Safety (847-925-6330) in Building B.

-Patrons who do not cooperate with these rules forfeit the use of the study room and may be subject to disciplinary action.
+Patrons who do not cooperate with these rules forfeit the use of the study room.

 Material is placed on Reserve by instructors to assure its availability and accessibility